City of Erie receives funding for pedestrian safety and accessibility

 “Whether it’s the roads, whether it’s curb cuts, whether it’s the intersections they’re working on, just to make sure that the accessibility point of view is always included in those thoughts and plans,” Hanson continued.

-Hanson says that he is thrilled to be working hand-in-hand with the state in making sure that everything that they do is accessible by everyone in the community.
+Hanson said that he is thrilled to be working hand-in-hand with the state in making sure that everything that they do is accessible by everyone in the community.